-- 5. There are two PHY signals connected to the FPGA that do not have corresponding ports in the EMAC device.
-These signals are inputs to the PHY and should be tied high (tied to net_vcc) in the design. - Click Add Port in the Ports tab to create a system port.
+- 5. Add a vector range on the PHY receive and transmit data ports.
+Determine the width of the vector from the data sheet.
+For an n-bit bus, input the range of [n-1:0]. - There are two PHY signals connected to the FPGA that do not have corresponding ports in the EMAC device.
+These signals are inputs to the PHY and should be tied high (tied to net_vcc) in the design.

+Click Add Port in the Ports tab to create a system port.
 Name the port PHY_slew1, make it an output, and connect it to net_vcc in the Add External Port dialog box.
+Click OK.

-Click OK. - Do the same for PHY_slew2. - 6.
-Make the interrupt output of the EMAC an internal port.
+Do the same for PHY slew2.

+7. Make the interrupt output of the EMAC an internal port.
 We will be connecting this net to the interrupt input of the interrupt controller device.
 Rename the net name of the EMAC interrupt output port to emac_intr.
 This can be done by typing the new name in the Net Name box of the port in the Ports tab.